 Quality Assurance and Quality Control of Water Quality Data

 DEC's Division of Water (DOW) is committed to transparency and standardization of data that reflects the quality of New York's waters.
 The methods used to generate and analyze water quality data must be reproducible and correct.
-Consistency in the collection of data allows DOW to compare water quality data across time periods and/or locations, determine patterns, and understand water quality issues.
-To ensure the scientific integrity of its work, DOW requires water quality data and information it uses include a description of quality.
+Consistency in environmental information operations allow DOW to compare water quality data across time periods and/or locations, determine patterns, and understand water quality issues.

 Data quality is described with measures known as Data Quality Indicators (DQIs).
 DQIs are used to define the minimum data requirements needed to meet project goals.
-These requirements are described before work begins in a standard written document, known as a Quality Assurance Project Plan (QAPP).
-After the completion of work, a Data Usability Assessment Report (DUAR) is written to describe how these minimum requirements were met.

 - Precision: How close are multiple measurements from the same location?